-The HCU has a leakage drain from the support console of clean fuel oil through 'AD'.
+The HCU Fuel Oil Pressure Booster has a leakage drain of clean fuel oil from the umbrella sealing through 'AD' to the fuel oil drain tank.

 The flow rate in litres is approximately as listed in Table 7.01.01.